formulanano/formulanano-website/CONTRIBUTING.md

 export PATH="$HOME/gems/bin:$PATH"
 ```
 3. Install Jekyll via `gem install jekyll` and for compatibility install Bundler v1.12 via `gem install bundler -v 1.12`
-4. Go to directiory that you clone the your forked repository and run `jekyll serve`.
-In browser open "127.0.0.1:4000".
+4. Go to the directiory of your forked repository and run `jekyll serve`.
+In your browser open "127.0.0.1:4000".

-## 4. Make the changes you want
+### 4. Make the changes you want
-## 5. Go to GitHub page of your forked repo and create a pull request
+### 5. Go to GitHub page of your forked repo and create a pull request
 Visit this link if you have any confusion: https://help.github.com/en/articles/creating-a-pull-request

 *Thank you*